Strain-Tuned Magnetic Frustration in a Square Lattice $J_1$-$J_2$ Material

 \textbf{Author contributions}\\ I.B. and L.M. have contributed equally to this work.
-G.D.L., C.B.E, A.D, and M.G. grew and characterized the \LNO\ films.
-I.B., J.Choi, M.G-F., S.A., K-J.Z, and Q.W. carried out the RIXS experiments.
+G.D.L., C.B.E., A.D., L.G., A.E., S.J. and M.G. grew and characterized the \LNO\ films.
+I.B., J.Choi, M.G-F., S.A., K-J.Z, K.K., N.B.B. and Q.W. carried out the RIXS experiments.
 I.B., L.M. and Q.W. analysed the RIXS data.
-P.M., J.M.T and K.H. conceived, executed and analysed the \textit{ab initio} calculations.
+P.W., J.M.T and K.H. conceived, executed and analysed the \textit{ab initio} calculations.
 I.B., Q.W. and J.C. conceived the project.
 All authors contributed to the writing of the manuscript.\\[2mm]

-\textbf{Acknowledgements}\\ I.B. acknowledges support from the Swiss Government Excellence Scholarship.
-L.M., G.D.L, M.G. and J.C. thank the Swiss National Science Foundation under Projects No.~200021$\textunderscore$188564 and PP00P2$\textunderscore$170564.
-Q.W. was supported by the CUHK Research Startup Fund (Grant No.~4937150).
+\textbf{Acknowledgements}\\ I.B. and L.M. acknowledge support from the Swiss Government Excellence Scholarship under project numbers ESKAS-Nr:~2022.0001 and ESKAS-Nr:~2023.0052.
+G.D.L, M.G. and J.C. thank the Swiss National Science Foundation under Projects No.~200021$\textunderscore$188564 and PP00P2$\textunderscore$170564.
+Q.W. is supported by the Research Grants Council of Hong Kong (ECS No.~24306223), and the CUHK Direct Grant (No.~4053613).
 G.D.L. acknowledges support from the UZH GRC Travel Grant.
-We acknowledge Diamond Light Source for providing beam time on beamline I21 under Proposal MM30189.
-C.B.E. acknowledges support for this research through a Vannevar Bush Faculty Fellowship (ONR N00014-20-1-2844), the Gordon and Betty Moore Foundation’s EPiQS Initiative, Grant GBMF9065 and NSF through the University of Wisconsin Materials Research Science and Engineering Center (DMR-1720415).
+We acknowledge Diamond Light Source for providing beam time on beamline I21 under Proposal MM30189 and the European Synchrotron Radiation Facility (ESRF) for providing beam time on beamline ID32 under Proposal HC~5241.
+C.B.E. acknowledges support for this research through a Vannevar Bush Faculty Fellowship (ONR N00014-20-1-2844), the Gordon and Betty Moore Foundation’s EPiQS Initiative, Grant GBMF9065 and NSF through the University of Wisconsin Materials Research Science and Engineering Center (DMR-2309000).
 The synthesis of thin films at the University of Wisconsin-Madison was supported by the US Department of Energy (DOE), Office of Science, Office of Basic Energy Sciences (BES), under award number DE-FG02-06ER46327. \\[2mm]

 \textbf{Competing interests} \\ The authors declare that they have no competing interests.